GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/kotlin.md

 ## Kotlin Support

 The latest version of the Spring Framework provides first-class support for Kotlin.
-For Kotlin users of Spring, the Spring Cloud GCP libraries work out-of-the-box and are fully interoperable with Kotlin applications.
+For Kotlin users of Spring, the Spring Framework on Google Cloud libraries work out-of-the-box and are fully interoperable with Kotlin applications.